pjungwir/pgcon-2023-talk-exec-phase/slides.md

 Notes:

-- Here are some of the major functions Postgres on its journey through the pipeline.
+- Here are some of the major functions Postgres calls on its journey through the pipeline.
 - There's parsing (highlight), analysis (highlight), rewriting (highlight).
   - The names here are kind of funny to me.
 - planning (highlight)